April 30, 2026

 Step 1 — Get an EIN.
 Even as a sole proprietor, an EIN lets you open accounts without using your Social Security Number everywhere, reducing identity theft exposure.
 It also signals legitimacy to banks.
 Free, instant at irs.gov.

 Step 3 — Open the account.
 Most banks allow online applications.
-You'll provide business information, upload identification, and make an initial deposit (typically $25–$100).
+You will provide business information, upload identification, and make an initial deposit (typically $25–$100).

 Step 4 — Transition payments.
 Update invoices with business account details.
 If you use Stripe, PayPal, or Venmo for Business, update deposit routing to the business account.
 Do this incrementally as new payments come in — no need to switch everything at once.

-Step 5 — Set an owner's draw schedule.
-Decide how often you'll transfer from business to personal (weekly, biweekly, or monthly) and treat it as your paycheck.
+Step 5 — Set an owner’s draw schedule.
+Decide how often you will transfer from business to personal (weekly, biweekly, or monthly) and treat it as your paycheck.
 Moving money on a schedule instead of whenever you feel like it is what makes the separation functional rather than cosmetic.
+For the full framework on calculating the right draw amount and automating the transfer, the guide on how to pay yourself a consistent salary as a freelancer covers the complete setup.

 The Practical Reality: Three Accounts, Not Two

-Most freelancers who get this right don't stop at separating personal and business — they use three accounts:
+Most freelancers who get this right do not stop at separating personal and business — they use three accounts:

 Account 1 — Business Checking: Client payments in, business expenses out.
 Your operating account.
 Everything business-related runs through here.